 There is a wide range of medications that can be used to prevent or terminate a withdrawal seizure.
 Several of these medications are commonly used as part of alcohol detox treatment, but some are used solely to treat alcohol withdrawal seizures.

-Some of the more commonly used alcohol withdrawal medications for treating these seizures include:
+Some of the more commonly used alcohol detox medications for treating these seizures include:

 The first-line treatment for DTs is a combination of medication, medical monitoring, and nutritional supplements, either oral or intravenous.
 This comprehensive approach aims to correct the chemical imbalances which result from it.
 This can prevent it from emerging if treatment is provided beforehand, or reduce the severity and risks once the symptoms are already present.